giantswarm/promtail-app/README.md

 but it's up to you to provide a reasonable config for them (and ie. avoid duplication of scrapes).

+## ⚠️  Deprecation notice

+On most recent releases we use [Alloy](https://github.com/giantswarm/alloy-app/) to collect logs.
+Promtail is not used anymore, and it is now deprecated.

 **Table of Contents:**

 - [Install](#install)